 The Alberta Sbragia Fund for Graduate European Studies was established in 2011 in honor of Dr. Sbragia’s commitment to education and mentoring of young scholars.
 Details about the application process can be found below.

 Open to University of Pittsburgh graduate students – currently ABD – for dissertation assistance, research or publication support, or travel to and research in relevant European countries.
-Maximum amount funded: $1,000.
+Grants will be awarded in the amoutnt of $1,000-$2,000.

 ESC Klinzing Grant Competition in European Union Studies

 The European Studies Center (ESC) is proud to announce this year’s dissertation and pre-dissertation grant competitions, named in honor of former Vice-Provost of Research,George Klinzing.
 Grants are meant to facilitate graduate study on topics related to contemporary Europe.
 Historical topics may be eligible for funding, but must relate the past to Europe's present in a clear way.
 (Please note that graduate students in the Department of History are eligible for a separate grant for historical studies related to Europe.
 For more information on those funds, please contact the History Graduate Student Advisor.)
 The deadline to apply is March 2 at 5 p.m.
 EST. **Notice: A second round of applications is being accepted until March 30, 2018.**

 - The Klinzing dissertation grant will support dissertation research or the writing of a dissertation either in the coming summer or academic year.
 View dissertation application.

 - Pre-dissertation grants are available to students who have not yet completed their overview and who wish to do research or undertake an internship in Europe during the upcoming summer.
 View pre-dissertation application.

 For a list of last year's winners and topics, please click here.